 Teacher: Bluebooking cases can be tricky, and I’ll give you some helpful resources to look at before we end the conference.
 First, though, let’s focus on using the best cases before we worry about how to cite them.
 How did you go about researching the cases?
 What is your plan for finding more relevant law for each element?

-The conference is not a device for teaching the student everything he or she needs to know to create a perfect document.
-It is ideally a device for providing specific, targeted guidance to a student regarding the most important issue for him or her to focus on in the next piece of writing, and a student will leave an effective conference with a clear sense of what his or her next steps will be.
+The conference is not a device for teaching students everything they need to know to create a perfect document.
+It is ideally a device for providing specific, targeted guidance to a student regarding the most important issue for them to focus on in the next piece of writing, and a student will leave an effective conference with a clear sense of what their next steps will be.

 6. Actively Listen